CliffSea/Eufonia-Practical-Test/README.md

     // rest of the code
 }
 ````
-- funny thing i thought this would be enough but after using a profile just to be sure I realize the Callback was creating a lot of objects even if it wasn't a chest
+- funny thing I thought this would be enough but after using a profiler (VisualVM) just to be sure I realize that the Callback was creating a lot of objects even if it wasn't a chest
-  - just by holding left click with anything on hand in like 2 minutes i reach 2k objects on memory using 5kb of ram i know not a lot but an issue nevertheless
+  - just by holding left click with anything on hand in like 2 minutes I reached 2k objects on memory using 5kb of ram I know not a lot but an issue nevertheless
   - the fix was really easy actually just check before the callback if the player was holding a chest and returning more early in the creative check
 ````java
 public void onInitializeServer() {